 I love this dollar store craft caddy and it’s such an easy project to put together!
-You could whip it up in no time and paint it in any color to suit your taste.
+You could buy one that will set you back about $10 or you could have fun and whip one up in no time and paint it in any color to suit your taste!
 Not only is it good for organizing craft supplies, I think it would be very handy for BBQ’s, picnics and outdoor entertaining events to hold cutlery!
-You could even put put the caddy to use organizing stationary supplies on a desk, in the shed for small tools and for holding makeup brushes.
+You could even put the caddy to use organizing stationary supplies on a desk, in the shed for small tools and for holding makeup brushes.
 Really, the uses are endless!

 Dollar Store Craft Caddy

 Here’s how to make this easy Dollar Store Craft Caddy:

 - 4 wire/metal pencil holders (found in office supply section at Dollar Tree)

 - Spray paint in choice of color and finish

 1. Begin by placing the wire pencil holders on a piece of newspaper.
 Spray on 2 coats of spray paint in your choice of color or finish.
 Allow to dry for one hour.